webbdata/WebbData.Github.io/HRProject/HR_Project.md

 There are a few key values to examine in the results of this linear regression.
 The first is the Coefficient Pr(>|t|).
 This shows the p-values calculated using the probability distribution (t-distribution) created by the regression model.
 Age has a p-value well below the 0.05 threshold for statistical significance, so I can be confident that age is a significant factor for predicting monthly income.
 The "Signif. codes" legend is just a quick representation of the significance of our input variable.
 Because the p-value is basically zero, the age input gets "***", meaning it is very statistically significant.
 Finally, the R-squared value shows how much of the variance in monthly income can be explained by the input variable (age).
 In this model the R-squared shows us that about 25% of the variance in monthly income is explained by changes in age.
 Pretty cool! <br>

-For this project I am more concerned with predicting attrition for this project.
+For this project I am more concerned with predicting attrition.
 Linear regressions are great for predicting values when comparing continuous data points.
 The "Attrition" column only has two values though, meaning this data is a binary categorical value.
 Linear regressions are not great for predicting binary values.
 Doing some more research, I determined that I need to use a Logistic Regression, also known as a logit model.
 However, R cannot interpret string values for the purposes of a logit model, so I first need to convert the "Yes" and "No" values in the attrition column to 1's and 0's.

 #### Converting the Attrition Column to Binary Numbers
 ![R Data Conversion Code](r_convert.png)<br>